Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 - I would like to check for any new products in the store, this includes any sales and or promotions.
 - I would like to browse through products and sort them by keyword, price and alphabetical order etc.
 - I would like to add items to a shopping bag and  make a purhcase via a simple order form.
-- I would like to be able to delete any unwanted items in my basket
+- I would like to be able to delete any unwanted items in my basket.
+- I would like to be able to update the quantity of items in my shopping bag.

 <br>

 ## *Returning Visitor Goals*
 - I would like to log in to my account to view my purchase history.
-- I would like to update billing details if I want to
+- I would like to update billing details if I want to.

 <br>